-I am extremely gluten-sensitive, probably celiac.
+I have celiac disease and am extremely gluten-sensitive.
 Microscopic amounts of gluten can make me very ill for weeks.
 I also cannot eat oats due to similar protien structure.
 I have a daughter who was born in 2005 who is also gluten-sensitive.

 428 Chapala Street, Santa Barbara, CA 93101